FAQs

 I recommend meeting weekly, at the very least to start out, so that we can get to work on building up trust and safety so we can dig into your reasons for coming to therapy.

 Sometimes people worry that if they meet with me every week, they won’t have anything to talk about if nothing major happens between sessions—but that’s the goal!
-When your mind isn’t leading the charge, it creates space for the body to where there is work to be done.
+When your mind isn’t leading the charge, it creates space for the body to tell us where there is work to be done.
 The kind of therapy work I do involves excavating deeply buried issues and beliefs, and rewiring your ways of being, and it is difficult to adequately address those things if we are always dealing with the latest crisis or major event.
 As a result, I have found that the best, deepest, and most fruitful sessions are the ones when someone comes in with “nothing major to talk about.”

 When you have therapy sessions less often, sometimes a chunk of the session is spent on catching me up on what’s happened in your life since we last met, before we can get to the therapeutic meat of the session.
 Also, it can take a longer amount of time to see meaningful results in your life if we meet less frequently.
 For example, meeting weekly for 3 months gives you ~12 sessions, whereas meeting monthly gives you 3 sessions—in the same time span, you can get 4 times as much therapy work done with weekly sessions.